sherpa/sherpa/docs/developer/index.rst

 examples in the documentation are run automatically.
 This serves two purposes:

-  - it ensure that the examples we give are actually correct and match the code,
+  - it ensures that the examples we give are actually correct and match the code,
   - and it acts as additional tests of the Sherpa code base.

 The `doctest_norecursedirs` setting in the `pytests.ini` file is used to exclude files which can not be